Granulomatosis with polyangiitis - Oral Mucosal Lesion

 195353004 – Wegener's granulomatosis

 - Drug-induced gingival hyperplasia may have a micropapillary surface, but no petechiae are seen.
-Patient also has a history of taking phenytoin, cyclosporin, or one of the calcium channel-blocking agents.
+The patient also has a history of taking phenytoin, cyclosporin, or one of the calcium channel-blocking agents.

 - Gingival peripheral ossifying fibromas